 1) Routing Tables: Routers use routing tables to decide the best path for data packets, ensuring fast and efficient data delivery.

-2) Network Address Translation (NAT): NAT lets multiple devices share one Internet connection by translating private IP addresses into a single public IP address, adding security.
+2) Network Address Translation (NAT): NAT lets multiple devices share one Internet connection by translating private IP addresses into a single public IP address.
+It also helps hide internal IP addresses from external networks.

-3) Wireless Connectivity (Wi-Fi): Most modern Routers provide Wi-Fi, allowing devices to connect wirelessly without using physical cables.
+3) Wireless Connectivity (Wi-Fi): Most modern home and office routers provide Wi-Fi, allowing devices to connect wirelessly without using physical cables.

 4) Firewalls and Security: Built-in firewalls monitor network traffic and block unauthorised access, helping protect the network from cyber threats.

-Gain hands-on experience with real-world Cisco collaboration technologies with our CCNP Collaboration Training – Join now!
+Gain hands-on experience with real-world Cisco collaboration technologies with the CCNP Collaboration Training – Join now!

 Different Types of Routers